 Milling (narrow trenching) is an open-cut method for mechanically cutting a narrow trench into ground while placing the EMDS conduit pipe at the same time onto the bottom of the trench.
-The trench needs no sand bedding and can thus be mechanically backfilled, and compacted, with compactable For smaller pipe diameters, the pit dimensions can be reduced by lifting the pipe according to the following formula:
+The trench needs no sand bedding and can thus be mechanically backfilled, and compacted, with compactable material removed during the cutting process.
+If required, it is also possible to construct a sand bedding with the help of the so-called laying box.